Nageswar-Sahoo/EVA-7/S6 Assignment/README.md

 - Version 2 Model with Layer Normalization
 - Version 3 Model with Group Normalization

+- There must a single model.py file that includes GN/LN/BN and takes an argument to decide which normalization to include
+- A single notebook file to run all the 3 models above for 20 epochs each
+- Graph 1: Test/Validation Loss for all 3 models together
+- Graph 2: Test/Validation Accuracy for 3 models together
+- 10 misclassified images for each of the 3 models, as a 5x2 image matrix in 3 separately annotated images.

 ## Approach

 The network class was modified to accept a parameter that would decide the type of normalization to be used.